release-it/release-it/README.md

 ## ⚙️ Configuration

 Out of the box, release-it has sane defaults, and plenty of options to configure it.

-All [default settings](conf/release-it.json) can be overridden with a config file.
 Put the options to override in `.release-it.json` in the project root.
-You can use `--config` if you want to use another path for this file.
 Example:

 ```
 {